chikulla/rot/README.md

-# rot the tor configuration
+# rot

-docker composed tor server which refreshies client IP every 10 sec
+A Docker-Compose proxy that regularly refreshes the client IP.